In Arabic tales, most popularized in the west in the book 1001 Tales of the Arabian Nights

 - Hakushon Daimao: The Genie will grant wishes when someone sneezes.
 His clumsiness will often mess things up.

 - Magi - Labyrinth of Magic, of course, since it's based on Aladdin.
 The genies really are different, though.
 Uugo is a giant blue muscleman who lives in a "lamp" (actually more of a flute) and helps him out in the same manner that a hypnotized Hulk would.
+They all used to be mortals too.
+Uugo was a former Magi and a good friend of King Solomon.

 - Makun from Nagasarete Airantou.